 For lunch and dinner, we cooked primarily on the barbeque during this stay.
 We were hit with bouts of freezing rain and that made cooking on the open fire hard.
 Utilizing the BBQ in the kitchen shelter was easy for us.
 Brian had marinated and prepared some chicken and dumplings ahead of time.
 I had also brought some freeze dried and dehydrated goods from MEC that you just added water to.
-They were surprisingly good!
-We drove into Port Elgin to purchase pre-made burger patties and buns on our second last day.

 Where Do You Do Your, You Know… Business?

 I’m sure by now you have noticed that washroom facilities and running water are lacking in this yurt.
 No worries!
-There is a comfort station with heated water for showering as well two sinks, electric hand dryers and flush toilets a 2 minute walk from the yurt.
+There is a comfort station with heated water for showering as well as two sinks, electric hand dryers and flush toilets a 2-minute walk from the yurt.
 The comfort station is also where you get your potable water from to wash your dishes and cook with in the laundry facilities.

 There was an outhouse right next to our site.
 We (I) used it once in a pinch, but not more than that as the water is turned off at the outhouses and you cannot wash your hands after doing your business.
 Oh the joy of the subzero temperatures!

 My son and I spent so much time on our snowshoes and hiking the Old Shore Trail by Lake Huron.
 The Visitor Centre was not open while we were there, however it does open for select dates such a Family Day.
-We hiked past it a couple times on the trail and on our way to the playground.
+We hiked past it on the trail and on our way to the playground.

 Little Man was really into running ahead on the trails and roll down any snow pile he could find!
 He was in his element of no walls, barriers or restrictions.
-We had no where we were in a hurry to be and that meant he had freedom to roll and laugh and play.
+We had nowhere we were in a hurry to be and that meant he had freedom to roll and laugh and play.
 He was so in the moment and carefree.

-Like I said at the top of this post.
-I’d really like to make this a yearly tradition with my son.
+Winter camping is something I’d really like to make this a yearly tradition with my son.
 It’s a great bonding experience for us and it’s so lovely to see my downtown, urban kid thrive out in nature.
 I think he actually prefers it out there!
 I know I do.

 Want to reserve your Ontario Parks getaway?
 Check out upcoming events across the province in 2019 and go #FindYourselfHere, click here!